To gain knowledge and understanding of the key events and people that have shaped the history of Britain and the wider world from 1066 to modern day.

-Our Geography curriculum inspires students to be curious and have a fascination about the world and its people that will remain with them for the rest of their lives.
-Teaching equips students with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
-As students progress, their growing knowledge about the world helps them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
+Our Geography curriculum inspires pupils to be curious and have a fascination about the world and its people that will remain with them for the rest of their lives.
+Teaching equips pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
+As pupils progress, their growing knowledge about the world helps them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the framework and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.
-The curriculum is also designed to teach acceptance and engagement with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+The curriculum is designed to teach acceptance and engagement with the fundamental British values of democracy, rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

 Humanities enrichment activities are displayed on the Enrichment page.

-Mr M. Kemp: Head of Department, Humanities
+Mr M Kemp: Head of Department, Humanities

 Ms P Blackmore: Classroom Teacher, Humanities

-Mr A. Lloyd: Head of Geography
+Mr A Lloyd: Head of Geography

-Mr S Owen: Classroom Teacher, Humanities/Head of Year 11
+Mr S Owen: Classroom Teacher, Humanities/Head of Year 9

-Miss L O’Neill, Classroom Teacher, Humanities
+Miss L O’Neill: Classroom Teacher, Humanities

-Mr D Lindsay, Classroom Teacher, Humanities
+Mr D Lindsay: Classroom Teacher, Humanities